largecats/largecats.github.io/_posts/2019-06-20-gitalk-validation-error-500.md

 * content
 {:toc}

-This post refers to [how this particular blog site is configured](https://largecats.github.io/2019/06/17/Build-blog/).

-## Problem

 I got a `Error: Validation Failed with status code 500` Gitalk error after publishing a new blog post.